388: Woman of the Year

 Opening War Theme

-Performed by The Eastern Wind Symphony, and used pursuant to a Creative Commons CC BY-NC-ND 3.0 license.
+Performed by the composer and used pursuant to a Creative Commons CC BY-NC 4.0 license.
 Source.

 Closing War Theme